 - We inspected the minutes of the Board of Directors' meetings and the related documents to understand the current conditions and the future outlook of the business environment surrounding the nuclear power production business, and assessed whether the contents of those materials were consistent with the business environment underlying the assumptions used for the estimate by management, as well as whether there were any events or circumstances requiring changes in management's estimation methods. - In order to assess the appropriateness of key assumptions used for the estimate of the future cash flows, we discussed the basis for each assumption with management and other personnel.
-In addition, considering that the assumptions were based on the business plan, we: - assessed the reasonableness of sales revenues expected from power generation after resuming the operation of the Hamaoka Nuclear Power Station by inspecting the internal materials used to assess assumptions in the business plan, documents supporting the progress of a review by the NRA to evaluate the conformity with the new regulatory requirements, and documents on the electricity receipt and supply charges/fees; - assessed the reasonableness of the estimated construction cost to implement safety improvement measures by inspecting the internal materials used to evaluate the contents of construction and documents on a review by the NRA to evaluate the conformity with the new regulatory requirements; and - independently estimated future cash flows by incorporating the effect of specific uncertainty into the business plan and evaluated whether there would be a potential effect on the valuation of the non-current assets.
+In addition, considering that the assumptions were based on the business plan, we: - assessed the reasonableness of sales revenues expected from power generation after resuming the operation of the Hamaoka Nuclear Power Station by inspecting the internal materials used to assess assumptions in the business plan, documents supporting the progress of a review by the NRA to evaluate the conformity with the new regulatory requirements, and documents on the electricity receipt and supply charges/fees; - assessed the reasonableness of the estimated construction cost to implement safety improvement measures by inspecting the internal materials used to evaluate the contents of construction and documents on a review by the NRA to evaluate the conformity with the new regulatory requirements; and - independently estimated future cash flows by incorporating the effect of specific renewable energy and non-fossil energy from nuclear power.

-tested for impairment by comparing the future cash flows with the carrying amount of non-current assets used in the nuclear power production business.
+The operations of the Units, however, have been under suspension for a long time.
+Therefore, the Units were required to be tested for impairment by comparing the future cash flows with the carrying amount of non-current assets used in the nuclear power production business.
 For the current fiscal year, the Group did not recognize any impairment loss because the gross future cash flows exceeded the carrying amount of the non-current assets.